-- 1. Light blue oxford shirt with plaid tie (K-3), (4-8) striped tie. - Navy blue dress slacks WITH BELT for Grades 3-8 and NO BELTS for Kindergarten - Grade 2, Grades 3-8 black or navy-blue belt required (no denim jeans or corduroys). - 3.
-Navy blue V neck sweater with white pin stripe, cardigan sweater, or vest with the St. Vincent de Paul logo on the sweater or vest.
+- 1. White oxford shirt with striped tie or bow tie (K-8). - 2.
+Khaki dress slacks WITH BELT for Grades 3-8 and NO BELTS for Kindergarten Grade 2.

+- 3. Navy blue V neck sweater, cardigan sweater, or vest with the St. Vincent de Paul logo on the sweater or vest.
 This can be purchased from Flynn & O'Hara. - 4.
 Hair trimmed neatly to the shirt collar and above the ear, no hair hanging in student's face.
 No fad haircuts or dyed hair. - 5.
 Jewelry is not permitted, except watches (Gr.
 2-8).
-Religious cross or medal is allowed as well as post earrings for the girls.
+Religious cross or medal is allowed NO earrings.
 Inappropriate jewelry will be kept until parent picks up jewelry that has been turned into the office.
 NO jewelry at all on gym days. - 6.
-Hats, scarves and bandanas may not be worn in the building.
+Hats, scarves and bandanas may not be worn in the building. - 7.
+All clothes are to be pressed and or steamed.